dmnelson/winston/README.md

 end
 ```

-Constraint can be also set as their own objects, that's great for reusability.
+Constraints can also be set as their own objects, which is great for reusability.

 ```ruby
 csp.add_constraint constraint: MyConstraint.new(...)